Fees & Costs

 - Any billing questions or concerns should be directed to us immediately upon receipt of your statement.
 If you have questions regarding a specific charge, we can best help you if you mark your statement and call and discuss the charge.
 You will not be charged to review a statement or answer questions you have about a bill.
 Please pay the uncontested portion of your statement to avoid interest charges.
 We need to hear from you about billing questions or disputed charges within thirty days after a statement, or the charges become final.

 - Payment for our services and for costs advanced is due on receipt of the statement.
 If a statement is not paid in its entirety withi ten days, the unpaid balance collects interest at a rate of 12% per annum.

 - If you have difficulty paying a statement, it is important that you contact us immediately to discuss payment arrangements.
 We will normally discontinue work on a case, and withdraw from representation, if a statement is not paid on time and you have not made alternative payment arangements.

-- It is part of normal practice to invoke our statutory right to place an attorney lien on any money judgment or personal property awarded to you for any balance due on your account.
+- It is part of our normal practice to invoke our statutory right to place an attorney lien on any money judgment or personal property awarded to you for any balance due for our services and costs.